One of the questions I am frequently asked is "How do you make your

 also created completely by doodling in Photoshop. |

 Mistake 1.
-Most CC2 mappers start by drawing a big circle (or worse yet, a big square!) and label it "city walls".
+Most object mappers start by drawing a big circle (or worse yet, a big square!) and label it "city walls".
 Sometimes there are sticky-outy-bits or flat spots, but they always look like added-on sticky-outy-bits or flat spots.
 Cities don't grow that way.
 Any old city grows in sections (of different sizes).
 Have the basic topography of the area in your mind.
 The most important piece of real estate will be the keep or castle (if there is one).
 It will occupy the most defensible parcel of land (or the place that best defends the region, such as a harbor choke-point, bridge, hill, etc.).
 Place that first.
 Next, consider where a city would first grow (for example, between the keep and the harbor) and you'll have your "old-city" quarter.
 Next, where is the prime real estate for view, safety and drainage?
 That is likely where the "noble" or "garden" quarter will be, because it is the nobles who have the money and power to "bulldoze" and rebuild any section of town that they want to live in.
 After that, think where the town's merchants are likely to settle, where the poor and criminal are likely to gather (voluntarily or not), and you'll know where those quarters should be placed.
 No city (at least, no medieval city) "appears" fully formed (despite what some published game-city histories may imply).
 It will grow over time, and the city's history will shape its geography.

 Mistake 2.
 Scale is grossly underestimated.
 Even if a mapper completely fills the area inside his city walls solid with buildings, there rarely is enough buildings to harbor a tenth of the supposed population of the city.
 The buildings are usually drawn much too large for the scale of his/her city footprint.
 Even then, mappers rarely fill the space available (see Mistake 4).
 Population numbers should correspond somehow to the number of acres that a city covers.
 The ratio will vary, and that variance will characterize a city accordingly.
 Some cities are denser then others, and that will effect the "atmosphere" of the city.